Taofeeq90/GoogleCloudProject/README.md

 # GoogleCloudProject
 This project is part of fulfilment of the Google Africa Developer Scholarship 2020.

-This project is divided in two parts as instructed here: https://docs.google.com/document/d/1NiYTR1DahCkczxyDAQXuU3xzXOf1RbHLWGhJmpuegnE/edit
+The project is divided in two parts as instructed here: https://docs.google.com/document/d/1NiYTR1DahCkczxyDAQXuU3xzXOf1RbHLWGhJmpuegnE/edit